insin/nwb/docs/Configuration.md

 Extra configuration to be merged into the generated Webpack configuration using [webpack-merge](https://github.com/survivejs/webpack-merge#webpack-merge---merge-designed-for-webpack) - see the [Webpack configuration docs](https://webpack.js.org/configuration/) for the available properties.

+> **Note:** Webpack 2 validates the structure of the config it's given, so providing invalid or unexpected config will break the build.

-Note that you *must* use Webpack's own config structure in this object - e.g. to add an extra rule which isn't managed by nwb's own `webpack.rules` config, you would need to provide a list of rules at `webpack.extra.module.rules`.
+e.g. to add an extra rule which isn't managed by nwb's own `webpack.rules` config, you would need to provide a list of rules at `webpack.extra.module.rules`.

 ```js
 var path = require('path')